oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 In certain situations this could lead to unwanted leakage of additional context information.

 In general, Issuers are advised to choose `type` values following data minimization principles.
-For example, an Issuer issuing a SD-JWT VC to their citizens to enable them to prove their age, have to avoid putting information into the `type` value that allows third-parties to infer additional personal information about the Holder, e.g., country of residency, citizenship etc. A better approach is to have more generalized types, for example an age-proof SD-JWT VC type.
+For example, government Issuers issuing an SD-JWT VC to their citizens to enable them to prove their age, have to avoid putting information into the `type` value that allows third-parties to infer additional personal information about the Holder, e.g., country of residency, citizenship etc. A better approach is to have more generalized types, for example an age-proof SD-JWT VC type.